SanketFZ/Chat-with-PDFs/README.md

 ### Langchain - FAISS
 ### Langchain - embeddings

+## Steps to use
+1. Upload Your PDF
+2. Click Submit and Process
+3. Ask your Questions to PDFs
+4. If it doesn't answer wait it will ask te  gemini LLM to respond

-### Visit the website at https://chat-with-pdfs-kmcfwsbmoiary4ubwyxf4o.streamlit.app/
+### Visit the website at https://chat-with-pdfs-kmcfwsbmoiary4ubwyxf4o.streamlit.app/ to use